 According to Litslink, by 2025, 85% of enterprises are expected to use artificial intelligence agents, reflecting their shift from optional tools to essential business infrastructure.

 These agents can be anything from simple rule-based programs to advanced models that learn and adapt with experience.
-By 2025, every business owner should understand the types of AI agents because they will shape both daily activities and what the company aims for in the future.
+By 2026, every business owner should understand the types of AI agents because they will shape both daily activities and what the company aims for in the future.
+In fact, cases AI agents are already transforming business and analytics workflows by automating and managing tasks.

 If you’ve ever asked yourself, “What are different types of AI agents?”—you’re definitely not alone.
 At Dextralabs, Let’s discuss types of AI agents with diagrams and examples, so you can make smarter, more informed decisions for your team and your organization.